LEED: LEED v5 (2025)

 As of January 2023, USGBC began to develop LEED v5.
 LEED v5 is the first version of the LEED rating system to be based on the June 2022 Future of LEED principles.
-The LEED v5 rating system will cover both new construction and existing buildings.
+The LEED v5 rating system covers both new construction and existing buildings.

 An initial draft version was discussed at Greenbuild 2023.
 The beta draft of LEED v5 was released for an initial period of public comment on April 3, 2024.
 Changes were made in response to nearly 6,000 comments.
 A second public comment period was opened for the revised version, from September 27 to October 28, 2024.
 LEED v5 was officially released in 2025.
 Future updates of the certification system are planned to occur every five years.

 LEED v5 reorganizes the credit system and prerequisites and has a greater focus on the decarbonization of buildings.
 The scorecard expresses three global goals of climate action (worth 50% of the certification points), quality of life (25%) and conservation and ecological restoration (25%) in terms of five principles: decarbonization, ecosystems, equity, health and resilience.
 One of the responses to public comments was to emphasize a data-driven approach to Operations and Maintenance by more clearly identifying performance-based credits (80% of points) and decoupling them from strategic credits (20%).

+Dozens of bird advocacy organizations and experts criticized USGBC for watering down protections for birds against bird building collisions in LEED v5.
+As primary feedback to USGBC, they argued that USGBC should not certify any building as "green" or "sustainable" if it does not adhere to bird-friendly design and could kill birds.
+Signatories to a public letter addressed to USGBC asked for the new Bird-friendly Glass credit in LEED v5 to be worth at least 3 points, not just 1 point, because of the significant toll that building collisions take on bird populations.
+While a "listening session" was convened between USGBC and some leading bird collision experts in June 2025, no subsequent changes were made to LEED v5 to address advocates' concerns.